Graded cancellation properties of graded rings and graded unit-regular Leavitt path algebras: Graded unit-regular rings and graded cancellability

 If $R$ is a ring and $e$ and idempotent, the ring $eRe$ is called a corner.
 If $R$ is a graded ring and $e$ a homogeneous idempotent, the ring $eRe$ is a {\em graded corner.} The property of being unit-regular, being directly finite and having stable range 1 are passed to corners.
 The proofs of these facts involve consideration of an element $x+1-e$ of $R$ for any element $x$ of $eRe$ (see \cite[Theorem, \S 2]{Lam_Murray} for unit-regularity, \cite[Theorem 2.8]{Vaserstein2} for stable range 1 and \cite[7.3]{Berberian_web} for direct finiteness).
 This is problematic for graded rings since if $x$ is in $R_\gamma$ for $\gamma\neq \epsilon$ and if $e\neq 1$, then $x+1-e$ is not homogeneous so none of the proofs of the nongraded cases can be adjusted to the graded cases.
 In Example \ref{example_corners}, we show that graded unit-regularity is {\em not} necessarily passed to graded corners.

-If a graded property $P_{\gr}$ is closed under formation of graded matrix algebras and graded corners, then it is {\em graded Morita invariant} and the converse also holds (see \cite[Section 2 and Theorem 2.3.8]{Roozbeh_book}).
+If a graded property $P_{\gr}$ is closed under formation of graded matrix algebras and graded corners, then it is graded Morita invariant (in the sense of \cite[Section 2.3]{Roozbeh_book}).
 While unit-regularity is Morita invariant, graded unit-regularity is not graded Morita invariant as we have seen in the introduction (also by Proposition \ref{proposition_matrices} and by Example \ref{example_corners}).
 However, Reg$_{\gr}$+UR$_\epsilon$ {\em is} graded Morita invariant by Corollary \ref{morita_invariant}.
 This is another advantage of Reg$_{\gr}$+UR$_\epsilon$ over UR$_{\gr}.$

 \begin{corollary} The property Reg$_{\gr}$+UR$_\epsilon$ is graded Morita invariant. \end{corollary} \begin{proof} The property Reg$_{\gr}$ is closed under formation of graded matrix algebras (see Remark \ref{matrices_over_reg_are_reg}) and graded corners (direct to check).
 By Theorem \ref{C_and_IC}, Reg$_{\gr}$ $\Rightarrow$ (UR$_\epsilon$ $\Leftrightarrow$ Mat$_\epsilon$), so UR$_\epsilon$ is closed under formation of graded matrix algebras.
 Since $(eRe)_\epsilon=eR_\epsilon e$ if $R$ is graded ring and $ee=e\in R_\epsilon,$ UR$_\epsilon$ is closed under formation of graded corners as UR is closed under formation of corners. \end{proof}